- Academic Affairs

 Modular budgets: Since the modules should be a reasonable estimate of costs allowable, allocable, and appropriate for the proposed project, use the current salary cap when estimating the number of modules.

-A companion Project ID to track salaries that are over the salary cap must be requested during award set-up.
-The chartstring for the companion account will reflect fund 147 - Standard "Over the Cap" Salaries.
+A companion project to track salaries that are over the salary cap must be requested during award setup.
+The chartstring to track over-salary-cap charges will reflect fund 147 — Standard "Over the Cap" Salaries.